USDA Small Business Innovation Research (SBIR) - Phase I

 - Methods for processing and packaging food to improve safety and nutritional quality

-- Programs and products that increase consumption of healthy foods, reduce obesity, or eliminate food deserts
+- Programs and products that increase consumption of healthy foods, reduce obesity, and/or eliminate food deserts

 - Improved healthcare delivery, including mobile or virtual health applications, innovative transportation, and communication technologies and services that increase access to services for rural people